In this article you will find:

 In the second method, we start from what other players in the market are doing.
 Usually operating in it for a long time, they have "tested it" and have already found the optimal price range for their goods.
 And customers are able to easily check this, especially with the help of price comparison engines.
 This does not mean, however, that it is impossible to break the prevailing trends in the industry and stand out from the competition in terms of price.

 - A favorite idea of many fledgling e-tailers seems to be to beat the average price on a given product with their own offer, which is a few percent cheaper.
 Yes, such an entry into the market may get noticed, but customers may be disappointed when, after a few weeks, prices are raised to real market levels.
-A smarter approach seems to be to try to be the cheapest for only a few selected but highly sought-after products, so that price comparison engines show us first," reveals Shopera's expert.
+A smarter approach seems to be to try to be the cheapest for only a few selected but highly sought-after products, so that price comparison engines show us in first place, reveals an expert at Shoper.

 - It's also sometimes worthwhile to work the other way.
 There are tools available on the market that allow you to automatically monitor prices, including, for example, when a product has just disappeared from stock at your competitors.
 If at our company it is available off-the-shelf, then it doesn't hurt to charge a little more for it," adds Lukasz Kozlowski.